Avinguda del Paral·lel

 Avinguda del Paral·lel (/ca/; 'Avenue of the Parallel') is one of the main streets of the city of Barcelona, dividing Ciutat Vella, Eixample and Sants-Montjuïc districts.
 It receives this name because it is (unlike any other street in Barcelona) parallel to the Equator (at 41°22′30″ North).
 It runs from Plaça d'Espanya, where the city's exhibition halls are located, to the seafront, Plaça de la Carbonera and the passenger ship port, dividing the neighbourhood of Poble Sec, on the side of Montjuïc, from the neighbourhoods of Sant Antoni and El Raval.
 It was officially inaugurated on 11 October 1894.

 El Paral·lel, as the avenue and sometimes the surrounding quarter are called, is most known for theatres (as of 2009, there are three in the avenue, Apolo, Condal and Victoria, but there were many more), as well as cabarets and erotic shows, or the Sala Apolo.
-In the past it was the core of Barcelona's nightlife, with music halls and other venues, but in the last two decades its importance has diminished greatly, in favour of the city centre and Eixample, and some urban decay is visible.
-El Molino, once one of the city's most renowned cabarets, has recently been renovated and reopened.
+In the past it was the core of Barcelona's nightlife, with music halls and other venues, but this has declined in favour of the city centre and Eixample, and some urban decay is visible.
+El Molino, once one of the city's most renowned cabarets, was reopened in 2010.